Click Counselor Education Newsletter for Program Information

 Clinical Mental Health Counseling Program Mission Statement

 The mission of the Clinical Mental Health Counseling Program is to prepare graduate students from northeast Alabama and the surrounding area for success as they move toward: (1) counseling positions in mental health agencies; (2) LPC licensure application in Alabama, Georgia, and beyond; and/or (3) continued progress toward a terminal degree in Counselor Education.
 The program is designed to identify, train, and assist candidates with the skills and dispositions needed to become capable counselors and creative decision-makers, able to facilitate client growth by utilizing refined communication skills, equipped to creatively and appropriately apply therapeutic techniques, consistently employ ethical practice in keeping with the Code of Ethics and Standards of practice endorsed by the counseling profession, and exhibit multicultural competence and respect for diversity.
 Teaching, scholarship and service are values demonstrated throughout the program.
 Self-awareness, intellectual development and social consciousness are supported and encouraged.
-The program is seeking transtion of existing accreditation of the Community Agency program to the Clinical Mental Health Counseling Program from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-This transition is expected in mid-late 2015.
+The program has sought and been awarded transfer of accreditation of the Community Agency program to the Clinical Mental Health Counseling Program from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+This transition was awarded in January 2016.
 The program is accredited through March 31, 2018.

 Qualified and experienced faculty mentor each counselor-in-training, many of whom are first-generation college students.
 The program is designed to identify, train, and assist candidates who have or gain the skills and dispositions needed to become capable counselors and creative decision makers as they meet the challenges of the 21st century.